TotalMiner/totalminer.github.io/lua/functions/other/add_pickup.md

 ## Parameters

-- `x:` The x component of the position to spawn the pickup.
+- `x`: The x component of the position to spawn the pickup.
-- `y:` The y component of the position to spawn the pickup.
+- `y`: The y component of the position to spawn the pickup.
-- `z:` The z component of the position to spawn the pickup.
+- `z`: The z component of the position to spawn the pickup.
-- `item_id:` The item of the pickup.
+- `item_id`: The item of the pickup.
-- `qty:` The qty of units gained if the pickup is picked up
+- `qty`: The qty of units gained if the pickup is picked up

 ___